mono/website/community/google-summer-of-code/projects.md

 **Mentors:** Aleksey Kliger

-### Codelens for MD
+### CodeLens for MonoDevelop

-**Complexity:** Easy
+**Complexity:** Medium

-The monodevelop editor has support for extending lines e.g. drawing stuff above or below lines.
+A code lens is an adornment drawn above lines in the source editor to provide ambient contextual information, such as when a method was last modified, or the number of places it is referenced.
+They can be seen in action in Visual Studio and Visual Studio Code.

-Visual Studio.NET introduced code lenses which does exactly that.
-The task would be to create an infrastructure for these code lenses and implement some proof of concept lenses.
-References & Authors at least.
+This task is to create an infrastructure for code lenses in MonoDevelop that can be extended by extension packages, and to implement several built-in code lenses using this infrastructure.

-The lenses should be extendable by other addins.
-You'll learn about the extension mechanism we use as well as drawing with cairo using C#/Mono.
-The underpinnings are already implemented it's just gluing the stuff together.
+Many of the underpinnings are already present, so this project is partly a UX task.
+Prior to the implementation, you will need to do user research and testing to provide support for the design:
+- What information is useful to show in a code editor, and how should it be displayed?
+- How do developers interact with the code lenses?
+- How do we make them unobtrusive, and make the experience smooth and subtle?
+You will learn how to find a tradeoff between optimal user experience and technical complications.

 **Mentors:** maryannexe